Innovation in Malaysia: High-tech

 Over 2016–2019, the direct contribution of nanotechnology to the economy was estimated at MYR 3.5 billion (ca US$ 800 million).
 The volume of scientific publications on nanotechnology rose by 14% over the 2012–2019 period.
 Malaysia contributed 0.64% of global output in this field in 2011 and 0.67% in 2019.

+As of 2026, Malaysia has 13% market share in the global Outsource Semiconductor Assembly and Testing (OSAT) market.
+However, there is lack of Malaysian representation in the global advanced packaging market.
+Therefore, in March 2026, Malaysian government provided RM 92 million in R&D funding through the Malaysia Science Endowment (MSE) trust fund for five local companies that form the "Malaysia Advanced Packaging Consortium".
+An additional matching contribution from the industry, valued at RM93.8 million, brought the total contribution to RM185.8 million, covering the 2-year research programme.
+This initiative aims to capture 7% of the global advanced packaging market by 2035.

 Sustainability

 Over 2018–2020, the government launched four large-scale solar projects with capacity of 500–1 228 MW, two of which were operational by 2020.
 Contractors hired as part of all three projects were bound to include at least one national player.
 In 2019, the Sustainability Energy Development Authority began implementing the MySuria programme to install 3-kW solar photovoltaic systems in 1,620 households from the bottom-40% income group.

 In 2018, the government launched a campaign to eliminate the use of plastics and actively support the recycling of biowaste.
 The government also committed to reviewing the construction of new dams, owing to environmental concerns.